 As a national thought leader on the non-GMO issue, Megan is a highly respected speaker and has been featured in numerous national publications and forums.

-In addition to the Non-GMO Project, her passions in life include her young son, Robin Wilder, and the organic permaculture homestead she and her husband Noah are cultivating in the beautiful Lake Whatcom watershed.
+In addition to the Non-GMO Project, her passions in life include her young children, Robin Wilder and Riverley, and the organic permaculture homestead she and her husband Noah are cultivating in the beautiful Lake Whatcom watershed.

 Since 2010, Megan has served on the Board of the Community Food Co-op where she spent two years as Board chair and is currently the chair of the Board Development Committee.